moq-wg/moq-transport/draft-lcurley-moq-transport.md

 The SETUP parameters are described in the {{setup-parameters}} section.

 ### SETUP Parameters

-The SETUP message ({{message-setup}}) allows the peers to exchange arbitrary parameters before any objects are exchanged.
-It is the main extensibility mechanism of MoQTransport.
-The peers MUST ignore unknown parameters.
-TODO: describe GREASE for those.

 Every parameter MUST appear at most once within the SETUP message.
 The peers SHOULD verify that and close the connection if a parameter appears more than once.